 Which Would You Rather Have – Perfection or Success?

-Too many people see perfectionism as a badge of honour but it wastes time, causes overwhelm and stands in the way of success.
-Doing a good job isn’t the same as seeking perfection.
-Tasks have to be done to an appropriate level but that level is well below the level of perfection.
+To clarify, too many people see perfectionism as a badge of honour but it wastes time, causes overwhelm and stands in the way of success.
+In other words doing a good job isn’t the same as seeking perfection, tasks have to be done to an appropriate level but that level is well below the level of perfection.

 The problems with perfection: